WrappedUsername/Ethernaut/contracts/Level 27/README.md

  ## 🆘 The victim contract's dependency

- - this code snippet below from the victim contract's dependency contract Coin.sol, shows that if a contract is receiving the tokens, the contract will calls the interface INotifyable to send the notice,
+ - this code snippet below, coming from the victim contract's dependency contract Coin, shows that if a contract is receiving the tokens, the contract will calls the interface INotifyable to send the notice,

 ```Solidity
  function transfer(address dest_, uint256 amount_) external {